Free TV licence

 If you're aged 75 or over and receiving Pension Credit you're entitled to a free television licence for your main home.
 Until 1 August 2020 anyone aged over 75 was entitled to a free licence.

-If you are not already claiming Pension Credit the benefit calculator will help you to check if you are entitled to claim it.
+If you are not already claiming Pension Credit the benefits calculator will help you to check if you are entitled to claim it.